AWS WAF – Web Application Firewall Rules & ACLs

 • A Rule Group is a reusable set of rules that can be added to a Web ACL.

-• Your own rule groups, which you create and maintain
+• Your own rule groups – custom rules you create and maintain

-• Rule groups that are owned and managed by other services, like AWS Firewall Manager and Shield Advanced.
+• Service-owned rule groups – managed by AWS Firewall Manager and Shield Advanced

-• A Web Access Control List – Web ACL provides fine-grained control over all of the HTTP(S) web requests that the protected resource responds to.
+• A Web Access Control List (Web ACL), also called a protection pack in the new console, provides fine-grained control over all HTTP(S) web requests that the protected resource responds to.

 • Rule Groups OR Combination of Rules

-• Action – allow, block or count to perform for each rule
+• Action – allow, block, count, CAPTCHA, or Challenge for each rule

-• WAF compares a request with the rules in a web ACL in the order in which it is listed and takes the action that is associated with the first rule that the request matches.
+• WAF compares a request with the rules in a web ACL in the order listed and takes the action associated with the first rule that matches.

-• When a web request matches all of the conditions in a rule, WAF immediately takes the action – allow or block – and doesn’t evaluate the request against the remaining rules in the web ACL, if any.
+• When a web request matches all conditions in a rule, WAF immediately takes the action (allow or block) and doesn’t evaluate the remaining rules.

 • Default action

-• determines whether WAF allows or blocks a request that does not match all of the conditions in any of the rules
+• Determines whether WAF allows or blocks a request that does not match any of the rules.

 • IP address origin of the request